Aldi Job Application Online for Employment and Careers

 You’ll also be stocking shelves, taking inventory of products, and collaborating with your team members to provide the best customer experience possible.

 As a store associate, you are also in charge of store and bathroom cleaning duties.
-You have to be able to pick up and place product boxes weighing up to 45 pounds on shelves and you’ll be very active and on your feet throughout the work shift.
+You have to be able to pick up and place product boxes weighing up to 45 pounds on shelves, and you’ll be very active and on your feet throughout the work shift.

 Like the cashier position, the company prefers that you have at least a high school diploma or a GED and some retail work experience.